Compensation for Train Derailment and Railroad Accident Injuries

 Whether excessive speed, mechanical errors, or human negligence is to blame, those who have been affected by a train derailment deserve to have answers, as well as rightful compensation.
 Our NY train accident lawyers have a strong track record of success, having won multimillion dollar verdicts and settlements on behalf of train crash victims in the past.
 Let us do the same for you.

 Injured victims and surviving family members of those killed in train accidents have the right to pursue legal action against those responsible.
 The last thing a victim of a train accident should have to worry about is negotiating with insurance companies and a negligent train company.
 Let WRSMH represent your claim so you can focus on healing and rebuilding your life.
+Call us today at (212) 986-7353 to discuss your legal matter.

 - Confidential Settlement in Valhalla Train Crash Sparks Anger